 Where better to study architecture than the city of dreaming spires?
-Surrounded by Oxford’s inspiring buildings, the Oxford Royale Academy Introduction to Architecture course introduces you to the fascinating subject of architecture and teaches you the secrets to building designs across the ages.
-Ideal for expanding your general knowledge, you’ll learn so much that you’ll never look at a building in the same way again.
+Surrounded by Oxford’s inspiring buildings, the Oxford Royale Academy Introduction to Architecture course has been designed to introduce students to the fascinating subject of architecture.
+It teaches the secrets to building designs across the ages, ideal for expanding general knowledge, so that they’ll never look at a building in the same way again.

-On this course, we’ll introduce you to the theoretical principles of architecture and give you a grounding in the history of architecture in Europe.
-You will learn about numerous aspects of architecture, including the principles of design and space planning.
-You’ll learn about concerns such as planning law and building control regulations, and you’ll gain practical skills in project design by trying your hand at architectural drawing and constructing manual and digital architectural models.
-You’ll also gain an understanding of what being an architect involves, including how architecture interacts with construction and engineering, giving you an insight into a possible future career path.
-At the end of the course, you’ll work on a design portfolio competition in a team with other students.
+On this course for 13-15 year olds, students will be introduced to the theoretical principles of architecture and given a grounding in the history of architecture in Europe.
+They will learn about numerous aspects of architecture, including the principles of design and space planning.
+Students will also learn about concerns such as planning law and building control regulations, and gain practical skills in project design by trying their hand at architectural drawing and constructing manual and digital architectural models.
+They will gain an understanding of what being an architect involves, including how architecture interacts with construction and engineering, giving an insight into possible future career paths.
+At the end of the course, students will work on a design portfolio competition in a team with other students.

 Why Take This Course?